 The font files must now be unzipped and copied to the folder "/fonts/" of the plugin can be uploaded.

-You have to repeat these steps for each Google Font you are currently using in WordPress or want to use in the future.
-If you change a font in your page builder at some point, you will also have to go through this step again and again manually and adjust the fonts.
+You will need to repeat these steps for each Google Font you are currently using or plan to use in WordPress.
+If you change a font in your page builder at any other time, you will also have to go through this step again manually and adjust the fonts.

 If these manual steps are too much work for you and especially too inflexible, feel free to test our plugin "Automatic Google Fonts Embedder" or for the Divi theme "Divi DSGVO & Google Fonts", this performs all these steps automatically and monitors the Divi website for changed fonts and downloads them automatically.